cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Overview {#protocol-overview}

 Both participants agree on the mode and a choice of ciphersuite that is used before the protocol exchange.
-Once established, the core protocol runs to compute `output = F(skS, input)` as follows:
+Once established, the base mode of the protocol runs to compute `output = F(skS, input)` as follows:

 ~~~
-   Client(pkS, input)                     Server(skS, pkS)
+     Client(input)                             Server(skS)
   ----------------------------------------------------------
     blind, blindedElement = Blind(input)

                        blindedElement
                         ---------->

-    evaluatedElement, proof = Evaluate(skS, pkS, blindedElement)
+    evaluatedElement, proof = Evaluate(skS, blindedElement)

-                  evaluatedElement, proof
+                      evaluatedElement
                         <----------

-    output = Finalize(input, blind, evaluatedElement, blindedElement, pkS, proof)
+    output = Finalize(input, blind, evaluatedElement, blindedElement)
 ~~~

 In `Blind` the client generates a token and blinding data.
 The server computes the (V)OPRF evaluation in `Evaluation` over the client's blinded token.
-In `Finalize` the client unblinds the server response, verifies the server's proof if verifiability is required, and produces a byte array corresponding to the output of the OPRF protocol.
+In `Finalize` the client unblinds the server response and produces a byte array corresponding to the output of the OPRF protocol.

+In the verifiable mode of the protocol, the server additionally computes a proof in Evaluate.
+The client verifies this proof using the server's expected public key before completing the protocol and producing the protocol output.

 ## Context Setup